neticdk/k8s-workshop/simple-kubernetes-with-priority/README.md

 Now we have exhausted the ability for the cluster to run further pods.

-Looking at the results from above you can see how kubernetes priotises and what the edge cases seems to be.
+Looking at the results from above you can see how kubernetes prioritises and what the edge cases seems to be.
+Priority rules what is running and not.

-Scale the applications down:
+Scale the applications down for being able to access all of them:

 ```console
 kubectl scale --replicas=12 deployment/hello-foo-pdb-app